Search for heavy Majorana neutrinos in same-sign dilepton channels in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event reconstruction and object identification

 Muons are selected in the range $\abs{\eta}< 2.4$.
 The muon trajectory is required to be compatible with the primary vertex, and to have a sufficient number of hits in the tracker and muon systems.
 The transverse (longitudinal) impact parameter of the muons with respect to this vertex must not exceed 0.05 (0.40)\unit{\mm}.
 These muons must also satisfy $\abs{\dxy}/\sigma(\dxy) < 3$.

-To distinguish between prompt leptons (a prompt lepton is defined as an electron or muon originating in a $\PW$/$\PZ$/$\gamma^{*}$ boson or $\tau$ lepton decay) originating from decays of heavy particles, such as electroweak (EW) bosons or heavy neutrinos, and those produced in hadron decays or hadrons misidentified as leptons, a relative isolation variable ($I^{\ell}_{\text{rel}}$) is used.
+To distinguish between prompt leptons and leptons produced in hadron decays or hadrons misidentified as leptons, a relative isolation variable ($I^{\ell}_{\text{rel}}$) is used.
 It is defined for electrons (muons) as the pileup-corrected~\cite{Khachatryan:2015hwa,cmsmuon} scalar $\pt$ sum of the reconstructed charged hadrons originating from the primary vertex, the neutral hadrons, and the photons, within a cone of $\Delta R = \sqrt{\smash[b]{(\Delta\eta)^2 + (\Delta\phi)^2}} = 0.3\,(0.4)$ around the lepton candidate's direction at the vertex, divided by the lepton candidate's \pt.

 Electrons that pass all the aforementioned requirements and satisfy $\relIsoe < 0.08$ are referred to as ``tight electrons''.
 Electrons that satisfy $\relIsoe < 0.4$, and pass less stringent requirements on the multivariate discriminant and impact parameter are referred to as ``loose electrons''.
 Muons that pass all the aforementioned requirements and satisfy $\relIsomu < 0.07$ are referred to as ``tight muons''.
 Muons that satisfy $\relIsomu < 0.6$, and pass a less stringent requirement on the impact parameter and track quality requirements are referred to as ``loose muons''.
 Electrons within $\Delta R < 0.05$ of a muon are removed, as these particles are likely a photon radiated from the muon.